 Too many people freak out when it comes to learning Eastern languages because they look like nothing they know.
 The elusive language learner, in fact, will feel that any attempt at acquiring ANY foreign language is too challenging a task for them.

 Fortunately, the optimistic learner-to-be will be interested in knowing that Japanese is far more simple to learn that one would expect.
 To begin with, the entire language is made up of only 46 distinct sounds, which is much more simplified than other more “phonetic” languages.
 On the other hand, it is true that Japanese relies on many different subtleties that will require several years to master.

 One of the greatest challenges that any novel learner is bound to come across involves getting used to a different writing system.
 At first, it is natural for you to confuse some of the characters.
-This is will happen often until you get familiar with them.
+This will often happen until you get familiar with them.
 Confusion often stems from the fact that this language makes use of two different syllabaries; Hiragana and Katakana.
-Another feature that makes Japanese particularly challenging for English speakers is word order.
+Another feature that makes Japanese especially difficult for English speakers is word order.
 Whereas in English, the standard sentence word order is usually Subject + Verb +Object, in Japanese it is more like Subject +Object + Verb; whatever!

 Learning how to speak Japanese for beginners can be a difficult and daunting task.
-Once you have acknowledged that Japanese is a whole new language to you, and that in many ways, it is very different from your own mother tongue you can begin to practice the first communicational tools you may need to use in the near future.
+Once you have acknowledged that Japanese is a whole new language to you and that in many ways, it is very different from your mother tongue you can begin to practice the first communicational tools you may need to use shortly.
 Start by learning a few greetings and salutations.
 Luckily, the web is full with interesting and useful sites that will help you carry out your task more effectively.

 You will be surprised to learn that just with the help of a few phrases, you are now able to move on to short conversations that can help you engage in small talk, in the event of a trip or a near encounter with Japanese tourists, for example.